-Japan is known for having an overwhelmed daycare system, especially in large cities which have long waitlists due to a lack of daycares and daycare workers.
+Japan is known for having an overwhelmed daycare system, especially in large cities that have long waitlists due to a lack of daycares and daycare workers.
 I wasn’t expecting that my daughter would have a chance at getting into daycare as we live in a very popular area for families with very long waitlists, so you can imagine my surprise when she successfully got into a ninka hoikuen (authorized daycare) before she turned one!

-Now that my daughter has successfully finished one month of daycare (and having a blast) while I’m back to work full-time, I thought I would write a short series of articles about my experience with daycare in Japan, starting with an overview about the Japanese daycare system and how I applied.
+Now that my daughter has successfully finished one month of daycare (and is having a blast) while I’m back to work full-time, I thought I would write a short series of articles about my experience with daycare in Japan, starting with an overview about the Japanese daycare system and how I applied.

-Types of Daycares
+Types of Daycares in Japan

 There are two major types of daycares in Japan, and it’s important to know the difference when it comes to deciding where you want to apply to and feel comfortable leaving your baby.

 Ninka Hoikuen (認可保育園) or Authorized Daycares